-Earth-Haven in conjunction with Nightcap on Minjunbal brings you all the best of Sustainable Living.
+Earth-Haven brings you all the best products, services and builders for Sustainable Living.

 In order to change an existing paradigm you do not struggle to try and change the problematic model.

 You create a new model and make the old one obsolete.
 That, in essence, is the higher service to which we are all being called.” – Buckminister Fuller

 We hear a lot about sustainable living – from green groups and campaigners, but what does this really mean, and how can we live sustainably?

 There are many definitions of sustainability, but essentially it means living in a way that meets our need for food, water and shelter, without harming our environment or compromising the availability of essential resources for future generations.
 To live sustainably we must use less of the earth’s natural resources, replenish what we can and produce less polluting waste.

 Sustainable living describes a lifestyle that attempts to reduce an individual’s or society’s use of the Earth’s natural resources, and one’s personal resources.
 It is often called as “earth harmony living” or “net zero living”

 Using less resources– The ability to be sustained in certain areas of life means that you’re not depleting resources.
 Whether you’re concerned with saving trees, using less energy, or saving water, sustainable habits will support these (and many more) natural resources.